 I used to use Hootsuite for scheduling posts on Twitter and Facebook, but have recently switched over to Buffer.
 Here's why.

 Update: I use neither now, and schedule the odd tweet with Tweetdeck.
 I still like Buffer more than Hootsuite, so I'll keep this up for posterity.

 This week an Irish man was handed a four-year sentence for running a pirate linking site.
 The Court accepted that he led no lavish lifestyle.
 In contrast, a man who stole almost £9m from a bank and bought homes worth £1.4m, three Bentleys, three Aston Martins, a Porsche 911 and a Rolls Royce, was also jailed.
 He received just 3.5 years.
 Fair?

 "Advertising is the very essence of democracy." — Anton Chekhov

 I came across that quote because of my least-favourite form of marketing: using Twitter to follow individuals, then unfollowing them, hoping that they followed you back.
 (It's pretty much the equivalent of a pump-and-dump scheme, but that's for another blog post.)
 Trying to find the source, I also came across a more recent author who said the same thing, but I was unable to find the original context.

-Here are some ideas for what to get me for Christmas, my birthday (if you can remember what it is because I probably didn't tell you) or any other reason.
-Gifts aren't my primary love language, but if they are yours, here're some suggestions.
+Here are some ideas for what to get me for Christmas, for my birthday — if you can remember what it is, because I probably didn't tell you — or for any other reason.

 Leading up to Mother's Day, 2011, I had a couple small seizures, but no one noticed or witnessed them, so I didn't really realize what was happening.
 On Mother's Day, I was helping make brunch for my mom (of course), and had another seizure.
 This time, people noticed.
 I went on to have all sorts of tests to see what was triggering them.